prathyvsh/lambda-calculus/README.md

 ## Application

 # Using the primitives
 The primitives can be put together to compose expressions which can be evaluated to produce a result.
-The evaluation proceeds by continuously applying the functions until a result is produced.
+The evaluation proceeds by continuously applying the functions until a resultant value is produced.

+# A network traversal metaphor of computation
+The trinity of variables acting as names, functions, and application can be thought of as a memory network (DAG) which is continuously traversed to obtain a sequence of values in the end.
+So evaluation is a continuous graph traversal built up of values which can be stored as variables.
+These values form a network by composing functions together.
+These functions act are a mapping between values which can be realized by passing the appropriate argument.
+The process by which it is realized is called an application.
+Thus variables when passed to functions on application is how Lambda Calculus performs computation.

 # Essential Operations
 ## Alpha Conversion